Skip to content

 2. Tenure-line faculty members

-1. The Tenure-line faculty voting members of the Academic Senate shall be elected from the following areas of representation: (1) the individual academic colleges and (2) the University libraries considered as a unit.
+1. The Tenure-line faculty voting members of the Senate shall be elected from the following Areas of Representation: (1) the individual Academic Colleges and (2) the university libraries as an Area of Representation.

-2. All Tenure-line members of the faculty, without regard for rank or time in rank, shall be eligible for election to membership in the Senate, except ex officio members of the Senate and members of the faculty serving in administrative positions higher than department chair.
+2. All Tenure-line faculty members, without regard for rank or time in rank, shall be eligible for election to membership in the Senate, except ex officio members of the Senate and members of the faculty serving in administrative positions higher than department chair.

-3. All Tenure-line members of the faculty, without regard for rank or time in rank, shall be eligible to vote for candidates for Senate membership in the areas of representation where they hold Tenure- line appointments.
+3. All Tenure-line faculty members, without regard for rank or time in rank, shall be eligible to vote for candidates for Senate membership in the Area(s) of Representation where they hold Tenure-line appointments.

 3. Career-line faculty members.

-1. The voting membership of the Senate shall include Career-line faculty members who shall be elected from the following areas of representation: (1) the individual academic colleges, (2) the University Libraries considered as an area, and (3) the Qualified Interdisciplinary Teaching Programs identified in Rule 6-310 considered as an area.
+1. The voting membership of the Senate shall include Career-line faculty members who shall be elected from the following Areas of Representation: (1) the individual Academic Colleges, (2) the university libraries as an Area of Representation, and (3) the Qualified Interdisciplinary Teaching Programs as an Area of Representation.

 4. International Extended Campus Faculty Representation.